Cosmos: A Personal Voyage: Overview

 Turner Home Entertainment purchased Cosmos from series producer KCET in 1989.
 In making the move to commercial television, the hour-long episodes were edited to shorter lengths, and Sagan shot new epilogues for several episodes, in which he discussed new discoveries—and alternative viewpoints—that had arisen since the original broadcast.
 A 14th episode, consisting of an interview between Sagan and Ted Turner, was also produced.
 This new version of the series was eventually released as a VHS box set.
 This same re-edited version was also released on 12" LaserDisc.
 Two episodes were released per disc, one episode on each side.
 The LaserDiscs for the various episodes were sold separately, not in a boxed set (as was done for VHS).

 Cosmos was unavailable for many years after its initial release because of copyright issues with the soundtrack music, but when it was released in 2000 on worldwide NTSC DVD, subtitles in seven languages and remastered 5.1 sound were included, as well as an alternative music and sound effects track.
 In 2005, The Science Channel rebroadcast the series for its 25th anniversary, with updated computer graphics and film footage, digital sound, and information about relevant scientific discoveries in the intervening 25 years.
 Despite being shown again on the Science Channel, the total amount of time for the original 13 episodes (780 minutes) was reduced 25% to 585 minutes (45 minutes per episode) in order to make room for commercials.

 In a 2009 UK release, Fremantle Media Enterprises digitally restored and remastered the original series as a five-disc DVD set which included bonus science updates.

 Episodes

 Ted Turner Interviews Carl Sagan

-Some versions of the series, including the first North American home video release (though not the DVD release), included a specially-made fourteenth episode, which consisted of an hour-long interview between Sagan and Ted Turner, in which the two discussed the series and new discoveries made in the years since its first broadcast.
+Some versions of the series, including the first North American home video release (though not the DVD release), included a specially-made fourteenth episode, which consisted of an hour-long interview between Sagan and Ted Turner, released in 1981 in which the two discussed the series and new discoveries made in the years since its first broadcast.